ocgeek/Spool-Holders/STL/Readme.md

 * 8x Heat-inserts       (std Voron BOM)
 * 4x M5 washer ~12mm OD
 * 4x M5 lock-nut
+* 6x Adhesive rubber (~3mm thick) little sqaures to be used as slip-free foots

 Assembling the holder is straingh forward... so no instructions are given